 \section{Conclusion}

 We have shown theoretically that it is possible to construct a saturable Purcell filter using an artificial atom directly attached to the transmission line.
 This filter suppresses the Purcell decay when the control fields are absent and can be effectively switched off by saturation when the control fields are present.
-This allows both the control and measurement of the data artificial atom to be performed using a single transmission line while maintaining long coherence time.
-Our results can be used to decrease the number of needed transmission lines in superconducting quantum computers and other setups involving superconducting artificial atoms.
-Further reductions in the number of transmission lines could be achieved by combining saturable Purcell filters with the frequency multiplexing.
+This allows both the control and measurement of the qubit to be performed using a single transmission line while maintaining long coherence time.
+Our results can be used to decrease the number of the needed transmission lines in the superconducting quantum processors and other setups involving superconducting artificial atoms.
+Further reductions in the number of the transmission lines could be achieved by combining saturable Purcell filters with the frequency multiplexing.